 Castiel realizing she was joking lets a breath out in relief.
 He shakes his head.
 “I don’t understand why I believe you when you say that.”

 “It’s because you’re a cute gullible bumble bee, sweetie.”
 Dean says as he plants a kiss on top of Castiel’s head.

 Castiel’s cheeks turn pink.
 “I’m not gullible.”

 Thanks for reading!

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Ellie_KingsWrite a Review